Radio Berlin International: History

-RBI continued to operate during the period between the fall of the Berlin Wall in November 1989 and German reunification on October 3rd, 1990.
+RBI continued to operate during the period between the fall of the Berlin Wall in November 1989 and German reunification on October 3, 1990.
 During this time, with a newly-obsolete state agenda, RBI's editors and staff were free to critique the now-defunct GDR, albeit still from an East German perspective.
 RBI aired its final broadcast on October 2, 1990, one day before German reunification formally dissolved the GDR by accession to the Federal Republic of Germany.
 The final broadcast was noted for the bitterness among RBI staff, some of whom resented its "takeover", rather than "unification," with Deutsche Welle.
-The last words (for the last English broadcast, at 36:48 of the reference) were "Take care and good luck", followed by The Doors' "The End".
+The last words (for the last English broadcast, at 36:48 of the reference) were by Robert Mitchell, "Take care and good luck", followed by The Doors' "The End".